CaioDuart3/CaioDuart3/README.md

 # 📊 GitHub Stats:

 ![](https://github-readme-streak-stats.herokuapp.com/?user=CaioDuart3&theme=dark&hide_border=false)<br/>
-These statistics are just here to encourage me to commit more. 😁
+These statistics are just here to encourage in my studies and me to commit more. 😁